OwenMargiela/Geode/src/buffer/README.md

 page management.
 The DBMS almost always wants to control things itself and can do a better job than the OS:

-1. Flushing dirty pages to disk in the correct order.
+* Flushing dirty pages to disk in the correct order.
-2. Better buffer replacement policies.
+* Better buffer replacement policies.
-3. Specialized fetching algorithms to optimize query execution.
+* Specialized fetching algorithms to optimize query execution.

 This is a thread-safe implementation of a buffer pool.
 Perfect for sharing between several processes at once

+## Flusher

+The Flusher object wraps around an instance of the buffer pool manager.
+Its main purpose is to logically implement the crabbing/ coupling algorithm for index concurrency control.
+Future implementation may do away with such a large grain locking mechanism.